qjebbs/go-sqlf/readme.md

-Package sqls focuses only on building SQL queries by free combination of segments.
+Package sqls focuses only on building SQL queries by free combination of fragments.
 Thus, it works naturally with all sql dialects without having to deal with the differences between them.
-Unlike any other sql builder or ORMs, Segment is the only concept you need to learn.
+Unlike any other sql builder or ORMs, Fragment is the only concept you need to learn.

-## Segment
+## Fragment

-Segment is the builder for a part of or even the full query, it allows you to write and combine segments with freedom.
+Fragment is the builder for a part of or even the full query, it allows you to write and combine fragments with freedom.

-With the help of Segment, we pay attention only to the reference relationships inside the segment, for example, use "$1" to refer the first element of s.Args.
+With the help of Fragment, we pay attention only to the reference relationships inside the fragment, for example, use "$1" to refer the first element of s.Args.

-The syntax of the segment is exactly the same as the syntax of the "database/sql", plus preprocessing functions support:
+The syntax of the fragment is exactly the same as the syntax of the "database/sql", plus preprocessing functions support:

-	SELECT * FROM foo WHERE id IN ($1, $2, $3) AND #segment(1)
+	SELECT * FROM foo WHERE id IN ($1, $2, $3) AND #fragment(1)
 	SELECT * FROM foo WHERE id IN (?, ?, ?)
-AND #segment(1)
+AND #fragment(1)
-	SELECT * FROM foo WHERE #join('#segment', ' AND ')
+	SELECT * FROM foo WHERE #join('#fragment', ' AND ')

 ## Preprocessing Functions